Safeguarding Adults Reviews

 Safeguarding Adult Reviews (SARs) are about learning lessons for the future.
 They will make sure that Safeguarding Adults Boards get the full picture of what went wrong, so that all organisations involved can improve their practice.
 Under the Care Act each member of the SAB must co-operate in and contribute to the carrying out of a review.

-This document sets out the Boards’ expectations for a Safeguarding Adult Review of a serious case, within which there is room for professional judgement and flexibility: Guidance for Multi-Agency Reviews of Serious Cases
+This document sets out the Boards’ expectations for a Safeguarding Adult Review of a serious case, within which there is room for professional judgement and flexibility.

 Safeguarding Adults Reviews commissioned by this Board and by neighbouring authorities are published below, either as an executive summary or a full report.
 This section will be added to as more documents become available.

-Full report on the Case of Aubrey 2018
+Practice Note on the Case of Gemma 2019

 Findings from the Case of Ms F 2014